Ethiopia's Sidama people vote on regional state - Journal du Cameroun

 The dream gained fresh momentum after Prime Minister Abiy Ahmed, winner of this year’s Nobel Peace Prize, took office last year.

-“I stayed up until late in the night,” Hatiso added.
-“The excitement of waiting for this day, which will bring liberty and peace to my people, kept me awake.”

-At least ten other groups in the south of the country have already launched plans for self-determination similar to that of the Sidama.
+At least 10 other groups in the south of the country have already launched plans for self-determination similar to that of the Sidama.
 Analysts fear it could unleash further ethnic violence.

+Abiy has spent recent months trying to put a damper on other statehood bids, pleading for patience in meetings with leaders of ethnic groups trying to follow the Sidama example.

+If, as many expect, the people in Sidama choose to form a new state, the implementation of the referendum is expected to raise a host of thorny issues.

 Polls opened at 6:00 am (0300 GMT) and close at 6:00 pm (1500 GMT).
 Preliminary results are expected on Thursday.